Bible Study Books and Reference Materials

-"Study to show yourself approved to God, a workman that needs not to be ashamed, rightly dividing the word of truth" (2.Tim.2:15).
+"Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth" (2.Tim.2:15 NKJV).

 The 1611 King James Bible

 Although it was written in early modern English in 1611, the King James Authorized Version is a very accurate translation of the original texts.
 However, because of this translation's archaic language, it is helpful to have some modern translations in order to help clarify difficult passages.
 The New International Version and the Living Bible can sometimes be helpful in translating concepts that are difficult to understand because of the language of the King James version.

 The Interlinear Hebrew-Aramaic Old Testament, Green, J.P., Sr..
 Maryland, USA: Hendrickson Publishers, 1984.
 ISBN 0-913573-29-9.
 Three volume set.

 The Interlinear Greek-English New Testament, Green, J.P., Sr..
 Maryland, USA: Hendrickson Publishers, 1984.
 ISBN 0-913573-29-9.
 One volume.

 Both of these publications are translated from the Masoretic and the Received texts and are keyed to the James H. Strong numbering system, with a word-for-word English translation of the original language of the Bible.
 They are relatively easy to read and understand, and they are an excellent study aid for doing specific subject and word studies.

 The New International Version Study Bible, Michigan, USA: Zondervan Bible Publishers.

 The NIV is written in modern English, is easy to read, has many accurate scriptural notes and comments, excellent introductions to each book, and some very good reference charts and maps.
 It also has some good translations for a few difficult scriptures; however, some important additions and omissions have been made to major doctrines in order to conform with today's popular theologies.